zlatanvasovic/feedstyl/README.md

 $ ./feedstyl.py URL
 ```

+You can alias is to `feedstyl` or something like that if you want nicer usage.

 ## API

 Feedstyl is meant to be used only in the command line as **distinct command**.